davidwyly/rxn/README.md

 // object gets created!
 ```

 The same pattern exists for Rxn's native classes.
-For example, the response class (`\Rxn\Api\Controller\Response`) is found in the `{root}/rxn/api/controller` directory.
+For example, the response class (`\Rxn\Framework\Http\Response`) is found in the `{root}/rxn/api/controller` directory.
 Autoloading is one of the many ways in which Rxn reduces overhead.

-The following file extensions are supported by the autoloading feature (you may also define custom extensions in `\Rxn\Config`):
+The following file extensions are supported by the autoloading feature (you may also define custom extensions in `\Rxn\Framework\Config`):

 * .php
 * .class.php